jamesweakley/universe/README.rst

 * ``universe`` - use the imaged named 'universe' built above
 * ``pytest`` - run 'pytest' in the container, which runs all the tests

+At this point, you'll see a bunch of tests run and hopefully all pass.

 To do some actual development work, you probably want to do another volume map from the universe repo on your host into the container, then shell in interactively:

 .. code:: shell